bitfocus/companion-module-figure53-qlab-advance/HELP.md

 **Set/Unset Autoload** | Set / Unset the Autoload property of the selected cue.
 **Set Continue Mode** | Sets the continue mode of the selected cue.
 **Set Cue Color** | Sets the color of the selected cue.
+**Copy Unique Cue ID** | Copies the Unique ID of the cue at the Playhead to actions and feedbacks.
+The next action or feedback inserted will have the Unique ID already filled in.

 There are presets included for most of these actions.\
 Show Mode, Audition Window, Arm, and Autoload actions also have a Toggle option to invert the current setting of the cue.\
-For additional actions please raise a feature request at [github](https://github.com/bitfocus/companion-module-qlab-advance/issues)\
+For additional actions please raise a feature request at [github](https://github.com/bitfocus/companion-module-qlab-advance/issues)

 ## Variables available (TCP mode only)
 Variable | Description